LBNL-UCB-STI/beam/docs/developers.rst

 To configure which metrics will be written one should use BEAM configuration files.

-There is a configuration entry beam.sim.metric.collector.metrics which contains names of enabled metrics and this way controls which metrics will be written during BEAM execution.
+There is a configuration entry beam.sim.metric.collector.metrics which contains names of enabled metrics and thus controls which metrics will be written during BEAM execution.

-By default metrics which does not affect performance are enabled globally in “test/input/common/metrics.conf” file.
+By default metrics which do not affect performance are enabled globally in “test/input/common/metrics.conf” file.

 To configure metrics for specific BEAM configuration one may add the configuration entry in that specific configuration file.

 **Metrics description:**

-Metrics which contains a run name and an iteration number, **necessary for displaying any metric**:
+Metrics which contain a run name and an iteration number, **necessary for displaying any metric**:
 ::

     beam-run,
     beam-iteration

-Metrics which contains a single number with a count of households, population size, charging stalls count e.t.c:
+Metrics which contain a single number with a count of households, population size, charging stalls count e.t.c:
 ::

     beam-run-households,